Refining ADHD diagnosis with EEG: The impact of preprocessing and temporal segmentation on classification accuracy: Results

 \subsection{Classifiers and feature selection results}

-In this subsection we want to show the differences of the chosen classifiers, presented in Section \ref{sec:clf-models}.
-Figure \ref{fig:classifiers} shows the box plots of the accuracies model according to the used ML classifier.
-Again, we are not considering the accuracies model obtained with \textit{Raw} data.
-In addition, we only have included model trained with one and two channels.
-Two main aspects of this figure are worth mentioning.
-On the one hand, looking to the boxes, we can see that SVM classifier has the highest Interquartile Range (IQR) and it has shorter whiskers.
-We could say that this ML model provide less variable results.
-However, on the other hand, we can see that XGB model reaches the overall maximun accuracy.
-XGB model has the highest number of outliers in its plot, but this is due to the manner it works.
+In this subsection, we present the differences between the classifiers described in Section \ref{sec:clf-models}.
+Figure \ref{fig:classifiers} displays box plots of model accuracies based on the ML classifier used.
+As before, results using \textit{Raw} data are excluded, and only models trained with one or two channels are considered.

+Two main points stand out in this figure.
+First, the SVM classifier has the largest interquartile range (IQR) and shorter whiskers, indicating less variability in its performance.
+Second, the XGBoost model achieves the highest overall accuracy but has a higher number of outliers, which is a consequence of its algorithmic structure.

-Since the experiment conducted with trios of channels was very computationally heavy and was therefore time consuming, we decided to run it only with XGB, as it is faster than SVM and KNN, and it provided the highest results working with one and two channels.
+Since the experiment with trios of channels was computationally intensive and time-consuming, we decided to run it only using XGBoost, as it is faster than SVM and KNN, and provided the highest results with one and two channels.

-Regarding the feature selection, we show Figure \ref{fig:2picked-features}.
-Figure \ref{fig:picked_features} shows the difference between apply our feature selection method and not to do so.
-The feature selection method is explained in Section \ref{sec:feat-selection}.
-We can see that, in Figure \ref{fig:picked_features}, the IQR in both box plots is similar, this is in favour of our feature selection method because we are removing features and the results remain unchanged.
-In addition, if we look at the outliers, the maximum accuracy is achieved when we select the features that show statistically significant differences between ADHD and TD children.
+Regarding feature selection, Figure \ref{fig:2picked-features} shows the impact of applying our feature selection method compared to not using it, as explained in Section \ref{sec:feat-selection}.
+In Figure \ref{fig:picked_features}, the similar IQR between both box plots indicates that removing features does not affect the results, which supports our method.
+Additionally, the highest accuracy is achieved when selecting features that show statistically significant differences between ADHD and TD children.

-Breaking down the overall accuracy of Figure \ref{fig:picked_features}, we want to highlight the Figure \ref{fig:picked_features_n_chan}, where the accuracy of models are showed according to the number of channels selected.
-When experiments are done with a single channel, there is no difference between the maximum achieved using feature selection method and not doing so.
-Moreover, looking at the IQR, there is a drop when using feature selection methods.
-Nevertheless, when we add another channel things change.
-The IQRs are similar, but the maximum accuracy is achieved using feature selection methods.
+Breaking down the accuracy further, Figure \ref{fig:picked_features_n_chan} highlights the model performance based on the number of channels used.
+When using a single channel, there is no difference in maximum accuracy with or without feature selection, but the IQR decreases when feature selection is applied.
+However, when adding a second channel, the IQRs remain similar, and the highest accuracy is achieved with feature selection.